-This species is only known from a single threat-defined location from the vicinity of San Vicente Lachixio town, in the Sierra Madre del Sur, in Oaxaca, Mexico, at 2,100 m asl.
+This species is only known from a single threat-defined location from the vicinity of San Vicente Lachixío town in the Sierra Madre del Sur, Oaxaca, Mexico, at 2,100 m asl.
 Its extent of occurrence and area of occupancy is 25 km2.

 Habitat and Ecology

-It is known from pine-oak forest, where it always lives in moist places such as sinkholes, crevices and caves.
+This species is known from pine-oak forest, where it always lives in moist places such as sinkholes, crevices and caves.
 Reproduction is by direct development.

-Its habitat around San Vicente Lachixio town has largely disappeared, with almost all the trees having been cut down, due to logging, agriculture practices (including slash and burn techniques) and human settlements.
-As a result, the habitat has dried out, which is to the detriment of this species.
+Its habitat around San Vicente Lachixío town has largely disappeared, with almost all the trees having been cut down, due to logging, agriculture practices (including slash and burn techniques) and human settlements.
+As a result, the habitat has dried out.

 Red List Status

 Listed as Critically Endangered because its extent of occurrence is 25 km², it occurs in one threat-defined location, and there is a continuing decline in the extent and quality of its fragmented habitat around the town of San Vicente Lachixio.
 It has not been seen since 1976, and is believed to be Possibly Extinct.